Senior Al Jazeera journalist killed during Israeli raid in West Bank | Law-Order

 - Israel

-The Palestinian Health Ministry said that Shireen Abu Aqua, a Jerusalem-based journalist for Al Jazeera, was hit in the head by live fire.
+The Palestinian Health Ministry said that 51-year-old Shireen Abu Aqla, a Jerusalem-based journalist for Al Jazeera, was hit in the head by live fire.

-A second reporter, Ali Samedi, sustained a gunshot wound to the back and is in stable condition, the ministry said.
+A second reporter, Ali Samodi from Al-Quds newspaper sustained a gunshot wound to the back and is in stable condition, the ministry said.

+The Israeli military denied that its forces targeted the journalists and called for a '' joint pathological analysis and investigation'' to establish the truth.

 According to the Israeli Defence Forces (IDF), the militants opened fire at the Israeli forces and hurled explosives at them during the raid, before the soldiers returned fire.